-PEABODY ENERGY CORPORATION Annual Meeting of Stockholders May 5, 2022 at 9:00 a.m.
+PEABODY ENERGY CORPORATION Annual Meeting of Stockholders May 4, 2023 at 9:00 a.m.
 Central Time This Proxy Is Solicited by the Board of Directors

 The stockholder(s) hereby appoint(s) Stephen E. Gorman and Scott T. Jarboe, or either of them, as proxies, each with the power to appoint his substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this proxy, all of the shares of common stock of Peabody Energy Corporation that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 a.m.
-Central Time on May 5, 2022, at the Marriott St. Louis West, 660 Maryville Centre Drive, St. Louis, Missouri 63141, virtually via the Internet at http://www.virtualshareholdermeeting.com/BTU2022, and any adjournment or postponement thereof.
+Central Time on May 4, 2023, at Peabody Plaza, 701 Market Street, St. Louis, Missouri 63101, virtually via the Internet at www.virtualshareholdermeeting.com/BTU2023, and any adjournment or postponement thereof.